huan/ducks/README.md

 It shows that:

 1. How to import duck modules with easy and clean way.
-1. Ducks supports `redux-observable` and `redux-saga` out-of-the-box with zero setting.
+1. Ducks supports `redux-observable` and `redux-saga` out-of-the-box with zero configuration.
 1. How to stick with the best practices to write a redux reducer bundle by following the ducks modular proposal.

 ```ts